Klipper3d/klipper/docs/Config_Reference.md

 ```
 sensor_type: BME280
 #i2c_address:
 #   Default is 118 (0x76).
-Some BME280 sensors have an address of 119
+The BMP180 and some BME280 sensors have an address of 119
 #   (0x77).
 #i2c_mcu:
 #i2c_bus: